SlideMovies/SlideMovies/README.md

-- 👋 Hi, I’m @SlideMovies
+- 👋 Hi, I’m @SlideMovies.
 - 👀 I’m interested in anime.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me, contact@slidemovies.org.

 <!---